-- We tested the effectiveness of controls over management's goodwill and Pura Vida brand impairment analyses, including those over the determination of the fair value, such as controls related to management's forecasts of projected revenue growth, operating profit growth, selection of royalty rate and discount rates. - We evaluated management's ability to accurately forecast by comparing actual results to management's historical forecasts. - · We performed sensitivity analyses to evaluate the risk of impairment if key assumptions are changed. - We evaluated the reasonableness of management's projected revenue growth and operating profit growth by comparing the forecasts to (1) historical results, (2) internal communications to management and the Board of Directors, and (3) forecasted information included in industry reports. - With the assistance of our fair value specialists, we evaluated the reasonableness of the discount rates and royalty rate assumptions by: - Assessing the appropriateness of the valuation methodology used to determine the discount rates and royalty rate. - Testing the underlying source information and the mathematical accuracy of the calculations. - Developing a range of independent estimates and comparing those to the discount rates and royalty rate selected by management.
+- 1. We tested the effectiveness of controls over management's goodwill and brand impairment analyses, including those over the determination of the fair value, such as controls related to management's forecasts of projected revenue growth, operating profit growth, and selection of royalty rate and discount rates. - 2.
+We evaluated management's ability to accurately forecast by comparing actual results to management's historical forecasts. - 3.
+We evaluated the reasonableness of management's projected revenue growth and operating profit growth by comparing the forecasts to (1) historical results, (2) internal communications to management and the Board of Directors, and (3) forecasted information included in industry reports. - 4.
+With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation methodology, and (2) discount rates and royalty rate by: - a.
+Assessing the appropriateness of the valuation methodology used to determine the discount rates and royalty rate. - b.
+Testing the underlying source information and the mathematical accuracy of the calculations. - c.
+Developing a range of independent estimates and comparing those to the discount rates and royalty rate selected by management.

-/s/ Deloitte & Touche LLP Indianapolis, Indiana March 29, 2022
+/s/ Deloitte & Touche LLP Indianapolis, Indiana March 28, 2023